-AMSA’s Trainee Wellness & Professionalism Action Committee aims is to improve the physician-in-training experience by
+AMSA’s Trainee Wellness & Professionalism Action Committee aims to improve the physician-in-training experience by

 - promoting affordability and access to medical education,